 Periodically trustee committees meet with campus groups.
 The Academic Affairs Committee regularly invites faculty members to its meetings.
 The Student Life Committee serves as a point of liaison between the Board and students on campus.
 While groups of trustees may discuss particular issues brought to them by campus organizations, the Board as a whole will not normally issue official statements in response to questions or petitions arising independently of the governance system.
 The Board makes a practice of not concerning itself, as a Board, with issues that do not bear directly on its responsibilities for Carleton College.
 Official actions of the Board are usually reported to the community by the President of the College, or the Secretary of the Board, through the College Council, The Carletonian, or other appropriate form of announcement.

-The Board elects its own members, who serve renewable four-year terms.
+The Board elects its own members, who serve four-year terms.
+After two successive four-year terms, Trustees must be off the Board for at least one year after which they are eligible for possible re-election to the Board for up to two additional four-year terms.
 In addition there are also several special trustee categories.